 White privilege functions differently in different places.
 A person’s white skin will not be an asset to them in every conceivable place or situation.
 White people are also a global minority, and this fact affects the experiences they have outside of their home areas.
 Nevertheless, some people who use the term “white privilege” describe it as a worldwide phenomenon, resulting from the history of colonialism by white Western Europeans.
 One author states that American white men are privileged almost everywhere in the world, even though many countries have never been colonized by Western Europeans.

-In some accounts, global white privilege is related to American exceptionalism and hegemony.
+In some accounts, global white privilege or white privilege in our society is related to American exceptionalism and hegemony.

 Research into white males residing in Japan, has shown a significant minority’s use of a gendered white privilege in sexual encounters with Japanese women, in forms that, while limited, are described as exploitatory.
 Academic Scott Kiesling’s co-edited The Handbook of Intercultural Discourse and Communication has explored the white privilege experienced by white English speakers in their ability to gain employment at Eikaiwa schools in Japan, while possessing no Japanese language skills or professional qualifications.